leggedrobotics/se2_navigation/README.md

-# SE(2) Navigation
+# Planning and control for car-like vehicles

 ## Overview

-Collection of planners and controllers for navigation in SE(2) space.
+Pure pursuit controller and Reeds-Shepp sampling based planner for navigation in SE(2) space.

 How is this package different from other SE(2) planning/control packages?